 - What is wrong in this present moment?

 When you listen to that voice, don’t judge.
 That, in essence, is the same voice.
-Soon you will realize: there is the voice, and here I am, listening to it.
+Soon you’ll realize: there is the voice, and here I am, listening to it.
 That awareness of “I am” comes from a place beyond the thinking mind.
-When you listen to a thought, you are aware of that it and yourself as the witness of that thought.
+When you listen to a thought, you’re aware of it and yourself as the witness of that thought.
 A new dimension of consciousness has emerged.

 Pillar 10: Ending the illusion of time